-Qwik is very similar to other web frameworks on a high level.
+Qwik is very similar to other web frameworks at a high level.
 Qwik is a framework that renders a tree of components resulting in an interactive application.

 The unique part of Qwik is not in what it does but in how it achieves its goals.
 Qwik's goal is to have instant-on applications, even on mobile devices.
 Qwik achieves this through two main strategies: